marcizhu/dsa-verify/README.md

 ## Compiling
-The included Makefile will compile the library and examples.
+The included Makefile will compile the library into a static library as well as compile the examples.
 You can also use the provided `CMakeLists.txt` in order to compile this library into a static library or integrate this project with yours.

 ## Credits
 This library makes use of `mp_math`, a small subset of [LibTomMath](https://github.com/libtom/libtommath), in order to perform the key verification.
 It also uses a modified version of the [clibs/SHA1](https://github.com/clibs/sha1) implementation by Steve Reid, released into the Public Domain.

 ## License
 Copyright (c) 2021 Marc Izquierdo